OpenZWave/Thrift4OZW/README-OpenZWave.txt

     return ValueID((uint32)_homeId, (uint8)_nodeId, (ValueID::ValueGenre)_genre, (uint8)_commandClassId, (uint8)_instance, (uint8)_valueIndex, (ValueID::ValueType)_type);
 }

 2) Inspect each function marked with a warning during the server generation phase.
 There are two or three functions in OZW that use C-ish arguments and need manual handling.
-(GetNodeNeighbors is an example).
-Diff gen-cpp/RemoteManager_server.preserve.cpp with your gen-cpp/RemoteManager_server.cpp to see the changes I made in order to have meaningful results to the Thrift server.
+(GetNodeNeighbors is an example I can think of).
+See gen-cpp/RemoteManager_server.cpp.patch to see the changes I made in order to have meaningful results from OpenZWave to the Thrift server.

-3) Run make again, and if your karma is high you'll get your server binary.

 ---------------------------------------------------------------------
 TALKING TO THE OPENZWAVE THRIFT SERVER